Updated: Jul 7

 I have always wanted to do my PADI open water diving qualification.
-I adore snorkelling (in fact it’s my most favourite thing ever) and I am happy free diving down.
-But, for five whole years I put it off and turned down absolutely world class diving trips (Fiji, Malaysia, Thailand, Iceland to name a few) because I didn't have my open water diving certification .
+I adore snorkelling (in fact it’s my favourite thing ever) and I am happy free diving.
+But, for five whole years I put it off and turned down world class diving (whilst in Fiji, Malaysia, Thailand, Iceland to name a few) because I didn't have my open water diving certification .
 All because I was simply too scared.
 I was nervous that I wasn't smart enough to pick up the theory and that I wouldn't understand how to use the complicated looking equipment.
 I also can get a bit of claustrophobia, and didn't like the idea of not being able to go up to the surface when I felt the need.
 It was top of my gap year “to do list” and then in the next years to do and so on.
 Opportunities arose, I met a wonderful instructor in Malaysia that I trusted to help me through my nerves, but was too busy with work commitments to find the time.
 Then I met my boyfriend Lee, a Divemaster with 700+ dives- and it became increasingly more of a priority, and a real shame that I couldn't join him on his favourite hobby.

 The first stage: Theory.